Harvard - in-text citations

 Citing religious texts

-Convention dictates that you do not use page numbers with religious texts, just chapter and verse (with no space after the colon):
+Convention dictates that you do not use page numbers with religious texts, just chapter and verse (with no space after the chapter number):

 The best known Rabbinic statement of the doctrine of the resurrection is a warning dating from the Mishnaic period (AD 70-200):